What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 1. 1.
 Pour 20 g of leaves with a cup of vodka (you can use alcohol diluted to 40%).

 2. 2.
 Heat the mixture over low heat or process in a steam bath for half an hour.
-The liquid must not be allowed to boil.
+Do not allow the liquid to boil.

 3. 3.
 Strain

 1. 1.
-Pour 1 tbsp. l. leaves (you can use both whole and chopped) with a cup of boiling water.
+Pour 1 tbsp. l. leaves (you can use either whole or crushed) with a cup of boiling water.

 3. 3.
 Strain

 In order to prevent various diseases, you can replace sugar with the considered stevia products.
-Herbal tea is recommended to use to get a tonic effect from the drink.
+It is recommended to consume herbal tea to get the tonic effect of the drink.

-Also widely used in folk medicine fresh leaves plants.
-They need to be washed, wiped off the water and kneaded with your hands so that the juice begins to stand out.
-Then the leaves are applied to sore spots.
-They help with trophic ulcers, burns, various wounds.
-Such simple compresses relieve burning, irritation, pain, inflammation, accelerate the process of tissue repair.
+Also actively used in folk medicine fresh leaves plants.
+They need to be washed, wiped off water and kneaded with your hands so that the juice begins to stand out.
+Then apply the leaves to the sore spots.
+They help with trophic type ulcers, burns, various wounds.
+Such simple compresses relieve burning, irritation, pain, inflammatory processes, accelerate the process of tissue restoration.

 The leaves can also be consumed internally.
-It is best to use raw materials of the Crimean variety for brewing stevia drinks.
+It is best to use Crimean grade raw materials for brewing stevia drinks.

 02.02.2018

-Here you will learn all the details about the sweetener called stevia: what it is, what are the health benefits and possible harm from its use, how it is used in cooking, and much more.
-It has been used as a sweetener and as medicinal herb in different cultures around the world for centuries, but in recent decades has gained particular popularity as a sugar substitute for diabetics and for weight loss.
-Stevia has been further studied, studies were carried out in order to identify its medicinal properties and contraindications for use.
+Here you will learn all the details about the sweetener called stevia: what it is, the benefits and possible health risks of its use, how it is used in cooking, and much more.
+It was used as a sweetener and as medicinal herb in different cultures around the world for centuries, but in recent decades has gained particular popularity as a sugar substitute for diabetics and for weight loss.
+Stevia has been further studied and research has been conducted to identify its medicinal properties and contraindications for use.

 What is stevia?

-Stevia is an herb of South American origin, the leaves of which, due to their strong sweetness, are used to produce natural sweetener powder or liquid form.
+Stevia is a herb of South American origin, the leaves of which, due to their strong sweetness, are used to produce natural sweetener powder or liquid form.

-Stevia leaves are about 10-15 times and leaf extract 200-350 times sweeter than regular sugar.
+Stevia leaves are approximately 10-15 times sweeter and the leaf extract is 200-350 times sweeter than regular sugar.
 Stevia has almost zero calories and contains no carbohydrates.
-This has made it a popular option for sweetening a variety of foods and drinks for those looking to lose weight or are on a diet with low content carbohydrates.
+This has made it a popular option for sweetening a variety of foods and drinks for those looking to lose weight or on a diet with low content carbohydrates.

 What does stevia look like - photo